ssoRL/3ai/story/kudzu.md

 kudzusectionbreak

 It turned out it was hard to get enough data.
-We hacked together a scrapper that got us plenty of content, but it was all an unlabeled mess that wouldn't neatly cluster.
+We hacked together a scraper that got us plenty of content, but it was all an unlabeled mess that wouldn't neatly cluster.
 I tried training a GAN on image macros, but the end result was more surreal than amusing.
 We got bored and gave up around 7.
 I think Jeff more or less forgot about it then, but I kept coming back to the problem whenever I had some free time.

 Eventually I gave up on memes.
 The constantly changing formats and in-jokes proved hard for a neural net.
 As soon as I thought I could get a handle on some variant, it was stale and the models I'd built didn't generalize to the fresh new thing.